cda-tum/mmft-simulator/README.md

 ## System Requirements

 The implementation should be compatible with any current C++ compiler supporting C++17 and a minimum CMake version 3.21.
 The python package requires Python version 3.7 or newer.
+The package is currently tested for Linux distributions.

 ## Usage
-#### C++
+### C++
 To use this library, include the following code in your cmake file:
 ```cmake
 include(FetchContent)